 - 1. We completed the design and manufacture of GenUltimate! glucose test strips for the U.S. and international markets. - 2.
-We began advanced development of two new test strip products, our GenSure! andGenChoice! test strips.
-GenSure! is slated for a January 2017 product launch, GenChoice!, which recently passed several major development milestones, and which requires FDA clearance, is slated to be ready for market in late 2017. - 3.
+We began advanced development of two new test strip products, our GenSure! and GenChoice! test strips.
+GenSure! is slated for a May 2017 product launch, GenChoice!, which requires FDA clearance, is slated to be ready for market in late 2017. - 3.
 We settled our lawsuit with the divisions of Johnson & Johnson.
 Although settlements of litigation typically have no winners, in this case the company benefitted through the receipt of a cash settlement payment as well as licenses to pursue Johnson & Johnson's test strip patents. - 4.
 We brought suit against Johnson & Johnson and several divisions for manufacturing products that infringe on our patents.
-This suit is set to begin the prosecution phase just after Johnson & Johnson answers the suit.
-A J&J Motion for dismissal is in front of the Federal court trial judge on August 15, 2016. - 5.
+Recently we won a major early battle in this suit where the trial judge granted us the opportunity to argue the Doctrine of Equivalents, an important concession in this case given J&J's penchant for the twisting of words and drawing lines through random dots.
+This suit began its prosecution phase on March 15, 2017 with the trial judge's early ruling. - 5.
 Our Discretion Messenger wireless glucose monitoring device and test strips has received an offer of a grant from the Korean government for its advanced development, clinical trials and FDA prosecution.
-Discretion Messenger is a product designed for diabetic children and their parents and caregivers. - 6.
+Discretion Messenger is a product designed for diabetic children and their parents and caregivers.
+The company's grant was delayed by political issues that arose with the South Korean government. - 6.
 The company initiated a marketing program to the on-line Marketplaces sponsored by pharmacy chain, department store and grocery store retailers, as well as mass merchandisers, and including the largest retailers.
 This program has so been the most successful endeavor since our inception.